eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

   The default value is an empty list.
 - `openId4VpVerifierApiUri` method allows you to specify the verifier api uri for OpenID4VP.
 The default value is null.
+- `openId4VciConfig` method allows you to specify the configuration for OpenID4VCI.
+The default value is null.

 The following example shows how to initialize the library: